ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 1. Pre round
 	1. If it is not the first round of the game, the player with the highest total/combined offense across their units becomes the first player.
 If it is tied, the player who began as the second player in the previous round becomes the first player.
 	2. Each player gets 2 additional energy counters
-	3. each player gets 1 energy for each of their energy counters.
+	3. Each player gets 1 energy for each of their energy counters.
 	4. Each player unflips all their flipped cards.
 	5. Move to next phase
 	- During the Pre Round phase, no card effects can occur.